simonwalz/script-link-script-paths/README.md

 Let's organise our shell script files in git repositories.
 Wait, we don't want to add all these git repositories to the search path.

-This tool links script files into one directory.
-So we only have to add this single directory to the path.
+This tool links script files into one directory, so we only need to add this single directory to the path.

 ## Usage